NSW Southern Highlands – a Beginner’s Guide

 Bundanoon in Autumn- Credit: Destination NSW

-Finally, stop in at Sunnatarum Forest Monastery for something completely different, currently only open on Sundays.
+Finally, stop in at Sunnatarum Forest Monastery for something completely different.
+It is currently only open on Sundays.
 You can take part in a meditation session and join the monks for lunch.
 You can also help in the garden in the afternoon.

 Location: Google map link